Hubert Harrison: Career

 Harrison was a firm advocate for separation of Church and State, taxation of religious organizations, and teaching evolution in schools.
 He said that Caucasians were more like apes than black people, having straight hair and fair skin.
-He also famously remarked, "Show me a population that is deeply religious, and I will show you a servile population, content with whips and chains, contumely and the gibbet, content to eat the bread of sorrow and drink the waters of affliction."
+He also famously remarked: "Show me a population that is deeply religious, and I will show you a servile population, content with whips and chains, contumely and the gibbet, content to eat the bread of sorrow and drink the waters of affliction."
 Harrison wrote in his 1914 book The Negro Conservative that "It should seem that Negroes, of all Americans, would be found in the Free-thought fold, since they have suffered more than any other class of Americans from the dubious blessings of Christianity."

-In 1907 Harrison obtained a job at the United States Post Office.
+In 1907, Harrison obtained a job at the United States Post Office.

-Harrison was an early supporter of the protest philosophies of W. E. B. Du Bois and William Monroe Trotter.
+He was an early supporter of the protest philosophies of W. E. B. Du Bois and William Monroe Trotter.
 Particularly after the Brownsville Affair, Harrison became an outspoken critic of Presidents Theodore Roosevelt and William Howard Taft, and of the Republican Party.

 Harrison expressed disapproval of Booker T. Washington, a prominent Black leader, characterizing his political philosophy as subservient.
 In 1910, Harrison wrote two critical letters to the New York Sun, challenging Washington's statements.
 As a result of the influential "Tuskegee Machine" led by Washington, Harrison lost his postal job.
 The sequence of events involved Charles W. Anderson, a prominent Black Republican, Emmett Scott, Washington's assistant, and Edward M. Morgan, the New York Postmaster.